-The Chief Auditor's Office thanks the TCEQ Commission for their consideration of this proposal.
+The Chief Auditor's Office thanks the TCEQ's Commission, management, and staff for their involvement in the development of this proposal.
 We look forward to helping TCEQ meet its objectives during this upcoming fiscal year.

-For further information on the Chief Auditor's Office or the FY 2016 Annual Audit Plan, please contact Chief Audit Executive Carlos Contreras at (512) 239-0780 or by email at carlos.contreras@tceq.texas.gov.
+For further information on the Chief Auditor's Office or the FY 2017 Annual Audit Plan, please contact Chief Audit Executive Carlos Contreras at (512) 239-0780 or by email at carlos.contreras@tceq.texas.gov.